-The Payment Card Industry (PCI) Data Security Standard (DSS), version 1.2, consists of twelve security criteria that most credit card companies require businesses who accept online payments via credit and debit cards to meet.
-These criteria are designed to prevent identity theft, hacking, and other types of fraud.
-If an internet service provider or online merchant does not meet the PCI DSS criteria, that ISP or merchant risks losing authorization to accept credit card payments through its web site.
+The Payment Card Industry (PCI) Data Security Standard (DSS), version 1.2, consists of 12 security criteria that most credit card companies require businesses who accept online payments through credit and debit cards to meet.
+The criteria is designed to prevent identity theft, hacking, and other types of fraud.
+If an ISP does not meet the PCI DSS criteria, the ISP or merchant might lose authorization to accept credit card payments through the website.

-The PCI DSS report consists of a list of those criteria that are relevant to your App Firewall configuration.
-Under each criterion, it lists your current configuration options, indicates whether your current configuration complies with the PCI DSS criterion, and explains how to configure the App Firewall so that your protected web site(s) will be in compliance with that criterion.
+The PCI DSS report consists of a list of those criteria that are relevant to your Web App Firewall configuration.
+Under each criterion, it lists your current configuration options, indicates whether your current configuration complies with the PCI DSS criterion, and explains how to configure the Web App Firewall so that your protected websites are in compliance with the criterion.

 The PCI DSS report is located under System > Reports.
 To generate the report as an Adobe PDF file, click Generate PCI DSS Report.
 Depending on your browser settings, the report is displayed in the pop-up window or you are prompted to save it to your hard disk.

 To view this and other reports, you must have the Adobe Reader program installed on your computer.

 The PCI DSS report consists of the following sections:

 Description.
 A description of the PCI DSS Compliance Summary report.